Lightweight integration of 3D features to improve 2D image segmentation: Approach

 \section{Approach}

-The goal of our method is to predict a semantic segmentation of a real-world RGB image by exploiting both RGB and 3D geometric information provided by an additional point cloud registered with the image.
-The architecture of our network can be seen in Figure \ref{fig:network}.
-It outputs a label for every input pixel.
+The goal of our method is to predict a semantic segmentation of a real-world RGB image with known pose and camera parameters by exploiting both RGB and 3D geometric information provided by an additional point cloud $P$.

-First, a 3D encoder network processes the point set, and extracts 3D features per point.
-Since the camera pose is known, the 3D encoder can focus on the points located in the camera field of view, whether they are occluded or not.
-The advantage of having a point cloud of the scene, rather than a depth image, is that the geometric information is not only computed from the visible points, but also from the points occluded in the view, as they give valuable context information (see ablation study in the supplementary).
-We then project the 3D features onto the image plane using the camera parameters, creating a 61-channel feature map.
+First, a 3D encoder network processes the points located in the camera's viewing cone $P_{cone}$ and extracts 3D features for the set of visible points $P_{vis}\subset P_{cone}$.

+The advantage of having a point cloud of the scene, rather than just a depth image, is that the geometric information is not only computed from points in $P_{vis}$, but also from the points occluded in the view $P_{cone}$, as they give valuable context information (see the ablation study \ref{app:pvis}). $P_{cone}$ and $P_{vis}$ are represented in Figure~\ref{fig:snapshot} with red and green points respectively.
+We then project the 3D features from the $P_{vis}$ points onto the image plane using the camera parameters, creating a sparse 61-channel feature map.
 This feature map is view-dependent and can be thought of as an alternative to a depth map, encoding much richer geometric information.
-We proceed to merge this feature map with the RGB images.
+We then proceed to merge this feature map with the RGB image.
 The final step is to feed the combined image to a standard 2D image segmentation network to predict per pixel segmentation.

 To train our network we use a cross entropy loss between the predicted labels and the ground truth image pixel labels.
-During training, we optimize not only the weights of the 2D segmentation network but also the weights of the 3D encoder network and the weights of the merging operation, guided solely by the 2D ground truth segmentation.
+During training, we optimize not only the weights of the 2D segmentation network but also the weights of the 3D encoder network and the weights of the merging operation, guided solely by the 2D ground truth.
 This allows the 3D network to optimize the features for the 2D segmentation task.

+The architecture of our network can be seen in Figure \ref{fig:network}.
+It outputs a label for every input pixel.